Live

 After tracking my own data for a while, I’ve settled on four things that I think actually matter for understanding your mental state day to day:

-Mood — the obvious one.
+Mood.
+The obvious one.
 How happy or sad you feel.
 But it’s just the surface.

-Energy — how much drive you have, physically and mentally.
+Energy.
+How much drive you have, physically and mentally.
 This is separate from mood in important ways.
 Depression can come with low energy (typical) or agitated high energy (atypical/mixed).
 Hypomania almost always comes with elevated energy.
 Tracking energy separately from mood catches states that mood alone misses.

-Sleep — both duration and quality.
+Sleep.
+Both duration and quality.
 Not just “I slept 7 hours” but “I slept 7 hours and woke up three times.”
 For people with mood disorders, sleep disruption is often the first signal that something is changing, days before mood follows.

-Stability — this is the one nobody else tracks, and I think it’s the most important.
+Stability.
+This is the one nobody else tracks, and I think it’s the most important.
 Stability is your subjective sense of how solid the ground is.
 Can you trust your own reactions today?
 If something stressful happened, would you handle it proportionally?
 Or are you one small trigger away from an outsized response?

 Stability is hard to quantify, I know.
 It’s not as clean as “hours of sleep” or “mood from 1 to 10.”
 But after months of tracking it, I’ve found it to be the single most useful predictor of whether a day is going to go well or badly.
 High stability absorbs shocks.
 Low stability amplifies them.
 Everything else being equal, stability is what determines whether a stressor becomes a bad hour or a bad week.